 Sub Contracting Arrangements

 Trinity Solutions Academy (TSA) engage with employers and training partners in order to provide innovative simulated working environments in collaboration with leading employers and college partners.
 (Annexe 2 full list of sub contracted partners).
-By engaging with partners, we are able to enhance the provision available for our students and provide expert provision and excellent access to ‘real life’ simulated training facilities.
+By engaging with partners, we are able to enhance the provision available for our learners and provide expert provision and excellent access to ‘real life’ simulated training facilities.

 This document sets out the framework for the operation of sub-contracted provision and provides the required information as set out in the Education Skills Funding Agency’s Funding Rules.

-Trinity Solutions Academy Trust stakeholders agree that all subcontracting is in line with the provider’s strategic aims, ESFA and Funding Rules and enhances the quality of offer to students and that all Partners engaged are of high quality and low risk.
+Trinity Solutions Academy Trust stakeholders agree that all subcontracting is in line with the provider’s strategic aims, ESFA and Funding Rules and enhances the quality of offer to learners and that all Partners engaged are of high quality and low risk.